30 July 2025

 Why Now?

 So why now?
 Because the timing is perfect.
 We’ve spent five years building the groundwork to make terminal experiences outstanding.
-Our libraries like Bubble Tea, Lip Gloss, Huh, Glamour, have matured into a powerful foundation for creating first-class terminal applications.
-Now we’re doubling down with Ultraviolet, our next-generation terminal UI toolkit that brings advanced compositing, lightning-fast rendering, and many other features we could only dream of before.
+Our tooling has matured into a powerful foundation for creating first-class terminal applications.
+Now we’re doubling down with Ultraviolet, our next-generation terminal UI toolkit that brings advanced compositing, lightning-fast rendering, and many other features we could previously only dream of.

 Don’t forget to wear sunscreen.

-The future of software development sits at the intersection of powerful AI, thoughtful user interfaces, collaboration, and culture.
+We’re at a moment where everything is changing.
+The future of software development sits at the intersection of creative, new thinking around AI, user interfaces, collaboration, and culture.
 With Crush, we’re building exactly that.

 Ready to Crush it?

-With nearly 150,000 GitHub stars and upwards of 11,000 GitHub followers (more than many large enterprises) we’ve built a community that makes Crush possible: developers who understand that glamorous software is a force multiplier.
+With over 150,000 GitHub stars and upwards of 11,000 GitHub followers (more than many major tech companies) we’ve built a community that makes Crush possible: developers who understand that glamorous software is a force multiplier.

-Come try Crush, let us know what you think, and help us build the future of AI-powered development.
+Come try Crush, let us know what you think, and help us build the future of both AI-powered development—and software itself.

 EOF